Minerals really are magnificent! |

 We do!
 Our mineral collection has over 10,00 specimens and spans nearly 100 years of combined curatorial efforts.
 We are currently digitizing the collection and you can browse these beautiful images on our Flickr page or click through using the LEFT and RIGHT arrows on the image below.

 We absolutely can!
-Join us for a 1-hour Mineral Mystery workshop at the Pacific Museum of Earth and learn the basics of mineral identification!
+Find our Mineral ID exhibit located next to the Lytton Jelly Roll and learn the basics of mineral identification!

 A smartphone is a treasure trove of economic minerals.
 Approximately one third of all the metals that occur in nature are contained within the various components that make up a typical smartphone, some more scarce than others.
 Many of these metals are found in higher concentrations within a phone than in nature.
 A group of elements called rare earth elements (REEs) are particularly important components of smartphones as well as many other useful hi-tech devices.
 Despite the current and ever-increasing demand for REEs in industry, the processing of REE ore poses significant environmental and political concerns.